 Using white mushrooms is traditional but the small cremini or baby bella (or “brown”) mushrooms will yield a deeper flavor that will be much appreciated in the final dish.
 Also, keeping the mushrooms whole will result in great flavor and texture, as well as a really nice presentation for the final plated dish.

 The treatment of the mushrooms is a vital part of this dish.
 Just throwing them in the pot with the chicken is not the answer – I can assure you.
-They should be cooked separately and added to the dish for best results.
+For best results, cook them separately and add them to the dish later like we do in this recipe

 Don’t forget the herbs!

-Individual taste is the most important thing with this dish, but we’d like to share a few tidbits on making a special Coq au Vin that really make a difference.
+Individual taste is the most important thing with this dish.
+We’d like to share a few tidbits on making a special Coq au Vin that really make a difference.

 Traditionally, bouquet garni in this dish includes bay leaves, parsley, and fresh thyme.
 We kept this the same for our dish.
 We did however add rosemary for a small amount of the braising time.
 The added flavor from the rosemary does wonders and really complements the flavor profile of the chicken.